prometheus/docs/content/docs/specs/native_histograms.md

 An observation of `NaN` goes into no bucket, but increments the count of observations.
-This implies that the count of observations can be greater than the sum of all buckets, and the difference is the number of `NaN` observations.
+This implies that the count of observations can be greater than the sum of all buckets (negative, positive, and zero buckets), and the difference is the number of `NaN` observations.
+(For an integer histogram without any `NaN` observations, the sum of all buckets is equal to the count of observations.
+Within the usual floating point precision limits, the same is true for a float histogram without any `NaN` observations.)

 An observation of `+Inf` or `-Inf` increments the count of observations and increments a bucket chosen in the following way: